Home » Blogs » Back Pain Relief Exercises Symptoms And Causes

 Types of Back Pain

-Back pain is not a one-size-fits-all condition.
+Back pains is not a one-size-fits-all condition.
 Its types vary based on duration, severity, and underlying causes.
 Here are the main classifications:

 1. Acute Back Pain